-Stephanie, a famous violin player married to a composer becomes ill from multiple sclerosis.
-Her whole life goes to pieces : her career ends abruptly and her husband betrays her with ...
+Stephanie, a famous violin player married to a composer becomes ill from Multiple Sclerosis.
+Her whole life goes to pieces .
+Her career ends abruptly, her husband betrays her with another ...

 See full summary »

 Sergey and his girlfriend Tanya must postpone their matrimony, because he must do military service.
 When Sergey later disappears during a rescue mission, Tanya is depressed, but her family persuades her to marry Sergey best friend, Igor.

 New York journalist visits her distant cousin for the first time to write an article about her hard life in the bayous of Louisiana.
 Journalist's wild drug addicted daughter just adds to tensions between two families' cultures.

 Ivan Bibic returns to his Pittsburgh PA suburb after surviving a Japanse POW camp, causing regular nightmares.
 All the time he remained faithfully devoted to his childhood love, fellow ...
 See full summary »

 Sorrowful Jones is a cheap bookie in 1930's.
 When a gambler leaves his daughter as a marker for a bet, he gets stuck with her.
 His life will change a great deal with her arrival and his ...
 See full summary »